Hooli-Strike-Team/Group1_Project/PAGE_TESTING.md

     * Parameters needed for the page
         * WebApp Logo/name/tagline
         * A left-float div containing:
-            -Logo image
+            -Logo image.
-            -h2 level welcome message
+            -h2 level welcome message.
-            -Paragraph text (describing the application)
+            -Paragraph text describing the application.
         * A right-float Div containing:
-            -h1 "Sign In" text
+            -h1 "Sign In" text.
-            -h2 "Username" text
+            -h2 "Username" text.
-            -Username text field
+            -Username text field.
-            -h2 "Password" text field
+            -h2 "Password" text field.
-            -Password text field (optional: highlighted after a failed login attempt) -An embedded "Forgot Password" (left float) div connected with a route to the "Forgot Password" page.
+            -Password text field (optional: highlighted after a failed login attempt).
+            -An embedded "Forgot Password" (left float) div connected with a route to the "Forgot Password" page.
             -An embedded "Create Account" (right float) div with an embedded route to the "Create Account" page.
             -HTML "Sign In" button.
-        * An embedded popup error message such as: "unsuccessful login attempt, please check credentials and try again" rendered under the password field after an unsuccessful login.
+        * An embedded popup error message such as: "unsuccessful login attempt, please check your credentials and try again" rendered under the password field after an unsuccessful login.
+        * Route for incorrect password field highlighting.

     * Data needed to render the page
         * HTML/CSS Templates
-            -Sudoku tutor icon
+            -Sudoku tutor icon.
-            -Welcome image
+            -Welcome image.
-            -tagline message
+            -Tagline message.
-            -style for text and divs
+            -Style for text and divs.
-        * Database to verify user accounts
+        * Database to verify user accounts.

     * Link destinations for the page
-        * WebApp upper-left logo returns to home page
+        * WebApp upper-left logo returns user to the home page.
-        * Create Account hyperlink text to Create Account page
+        * Create Account hyperlink text to Create Account page.
-        * Sign in with correct credentials takes user to main page
+        * Sign in with correct credentials takes user to main page.
-        * Incorrect login attempt refreshes the page with error message
+        * Incorrect login attempt refreshes the page with error message.
-        * "Forgot your password" div links to password recovery
+        * "Forgot your password" div links to password recovery.

     * List of tests for verifying the rendering of the page
-        * Page appears correct with formatting
+        * Page appears correct with formatting and layout.
+Should look more or less like the image presented.
-        * Forgot password sends a message to email provided for that user account
-        * Test all routes
+        * Test that all routes lead to the specified destination pages.
-        * Test users are able to login with correct credentials
-        * Test users are not able to login with incorrect credentials
-        * Test that error messages appear appropriate to each situation (unrecognized username, incorrect password, both, etc)
+        * Test that appropriate error messages appear on screen when the routes for handling unrecognized username and/or incorrect password are activated.
-        * HTML "Sign In" button verifies credentials, if correct, routes to main page with login status, if not correct, displays approriate error message
+        * HTML "Sign In" button routes to main page or the same page based on test input.

-    **OPTION: STORY FORMATTED TESTING**
-    * Given that I am... a user entering invalid (but honest) login credentials ...
-    * When I... enter my presumed username and password ...
-    * I... see the login form with my data, highlighting the unaccepted field.

-    * Given that I am... a malicious user attempting to destroy the user database system ...
-    * When I... submit a malicous SQL query in either of the text fields on the sign in page ...
-    * I... recieve the same failed login response as a user with incorrect login credentials and fail to break the application.

-    * Given that I am... a user with valid login credentials ...
-    * When I... enter my username and password ...
-    * I... am redirected to my user dashboard.

 <img src="TEAM_RESOURCES/Images_Milestone4/login.png" alt="Login Page" width="500">